 CD Duration: 55.31 / Year: 2015

-Brand new CD recorded in 2015 at the Town Hall Ossett Compton/Christie (following the Annual General Meeting of the Theatre Organ Club).
+Recorded in 2015 at the Town Hall Ossett Compton Christie (following the Annual General Meeting of the Theatre Organ Club).

 SHOWBOAT SELECTION: Only Make Believe / Can’t Help Lovin’ That Man O’ Mine / Bill, Why Do I Love You / Ol’ Man River